-Findings Supporting Evidence Hesperia Unified School District is governed by a five Board Policies member board elected by the community, with each serving four-year terms.
+Findings Supporting Evidence Hesperia Unified School District is governed by a five member board elected by the community, with each serving Board Policies four-year terms.
 The Board meets at least monthly, with Administrative Regulations additional budget and facility meetings as necessary.
-The Maating agandas and minutes selection, composition and duties of the governing board are Meeting agendas and minutes in compliance with state and local policies.
+The selection, composition and duties of the governing board are Meeting agendas and minutes in compliance with state and local policies.
 The Board meetings are open to the public with the agenda and minutes available online, as well as video recordings, on the district website.
 Additionally, the summary of actions taken is sent out to all district employees via email following each meeting.